-A study last year from a group of researchers at Albert Einstein College of Medicine in New York showed that, compared to those who have minimal or no recess time, elementary school children who have free time during the day receive higher ratings from teachers on their classroom behavior.
-The study was published in the journal Pediatrics.
+A 2009 study from a group of researchers at Albert Einstein College of Medicine in New York showed that, compared to those who have minimal or no recess time, elementary school children who have free time during the day receive higher ratings from teachers on their classroom behavior.
+The study (like the policy statement) was published in the journal Pediatrics.

 It makes sense for children to have a break in the school day that is given over to free, unstructured, active play — the definition of recess.

 Prior research has shown that children are less fidgety and more attentive after recess.
-In 2007, Dr. Kenneth Ginsburg, a pediatrician at the University of Pennsylvania, wrote about the benefits of play on behalf of the American Academy of Pediatrics (AAP).
+In 2007, Dr. Kenneth Ginsburg, a pediatrician at the University of Pennsylvania, wrote about the benefits of play on behalf of the AAP.
 He described play as essential for healthy brain development.
 In addition to promoting intelligence, it helps develop creativity, imagination and resilience.

 The power of this latest study comes from its size and breadth.
 The authors used data from a large survey of more than 15,000 children (8- or 9-year olds) that was sponsored by the U.S. Department of Education.
 Most of the children were third graders.
 They came from all major ethnic groups and every geographical area in the United States.
 The study included an equal number of boys and girls who attended both public and private schools.
 Parents ranged in educational background from those who had not finished high school to those who had earned a graduate degree.
 All socioeconomic levels were represented, as well as urban and rural communities.

 One of the study's most surprising findings was the appalling state of recess in the United States.

 - Three in ten children had either no recess or only enjoyed a minimal break during the day (less than 15 minutes).